PaluMacil/misc/README.md

     *Language:* **Go**

  5. [gForm Exercise](./gformEx/README.md): Attempt to compile win32 ui library, gForm.
 Appears to be a good project but mostly abandoned, and compiling requires cloning an old commit due to an incorrect pull request.
 It also uses VB6 Common Controls, which needs 32-bit compilation.
+I won't be fixing this.

     *Language:* **Go**